 Do Scandinavians have red hair?

 Between 1-10% of the population of Scandinavia have red hair according to studies that have mapped out the so-called “red hair genes”.
-Some regions have more than 10%, while others see around 1-3%.
+Some regions have more than 10% redheads, while others only have around 1-3%.

 During the Viking Age, DNA analysis of skeletal remains suggests that the majority of Danish Vikings had red hair, so it seems to have been a prevalent trait in the region for a long time.